danfinlay/voxel-recorder/README.md

 ##API##
 ###register(actor, recordingCallback, playbackCallback)
-Registers an actor with a callback for recording and playing back.
+Registers an actor as the performer, with callback functions for recording and playing back.

 	function recordingCallback(actor){